Pembroke, Malta: History

 In 1915, during World War I, when Malta was an important hospital base for the British and Commonwealth troops in the Mediterranean Sea, the army built what was then called St. Andrew's Church Room.
 In 1932, plans for an extension to the Church Room were drawn up and funds were raised from civilians and supplemented by generous contributions from soldiers of both battalions quartered in Pembroke barracks.
 The church was known as the Christ Church Garrison Church.
 The service of dedication took place on 12 November 1933.
 The extension permitted over two hundred people to be seated comfortably.
 The building today houses the Athleta Sports Club at Burma Road.

 In 1915, the Australian Branch of the British Red Cross Society collected funds for the building of Australia Hall, a recreation centre and theatre, to stand as a monument to the wounded ANZAC troops that were nursed in Malta.
 Unfortunately, the ceiling of trusses and sheeting was gutted by fire in December 1998 but its sturdy four walls still remain standing and are pending a restoration project.

-During the Siege of Malta, Pembroke did not escape unscathed and has borne the scars from its share of the bombardment.
+During the Siege of Malta, in World War II, Pembroke did not escape unscathed and has borne the scars from its share of the bombardment.
 From June 1940, St. George's Barracks was used to house the families of naval staff in the hope that it was far enough away from the RN Dockyards to avoid bombing.
 In the later stages of the war, German prisoners of war were held in Pembroke's POW camp.
 By 1945 they reached 2500 prisoners and several of them were of Roman Catholic denomination.
 They built a small chapel which served the religious needs of the Catholic POWs.
 The chapel was formally blessed by the Archbishop of Malta Mikiel Gonzi in May 1946.
 During 1947, several prisoners were repatriated to Germany and on 9 February 1948, the last contingent of 787 Germans were embarked from Malta heading home to Germany.
 On 17 February 1948, No.1 (Malta) Prisoner of War Camp was officially disbanded.

 In April 1960, the Italian Navy Rescue and Salvage ship Proteo came to Malta and collected the remains of 121 German and 79 Italian dead who had been buried in the Pembroke Military Cemetery.
 The ship sailed for Sardinia where the coffins were re-interred in the St. Michele Communal Cemetery, situated just outside the main town of Cagliari.